-You must be under age 70 1⁄2 to be able to contribute to a traditional IRA.
+You may contribute up until the year you turn 701⁄2.
 Contributions made to a traditional IRA are tax-deductible, provided you meet the income eligibility limits.
 Interest, dividends and capital gains in the account grow tax-deferred until they are distributed from the IRA, when they generally become taxable as ordinary income.

-At age 70 1⁄2, a traditional IRA owner must begin taking what is known as Required Minimum Distributions (RMDs).
+At age 70 1/2, a traditional IRA owner must begin taking what is known as Required Minimum Distributions (RMDs).
 These amounts are not eligible for rollover to another IRA or qualified plan and they are not eligible for conversion to a Roth IRA.